-Article 7 of the PCI Policy Manual provides specific detail on formal and informal enrolment.
+Article 7 of the PCI Policy Manual provides specific details on formal and informal enrolment.
 The summarized enrolment policies include (see Appendix A for enrolment details):

 - Core providers are family physicians/general practitioners and other health care providers.
-They can initiate and maintain enrolments by providing services. - A patient is informally enrolled with a PCN when they have had one or more encounters over the previous three-year period and has been assigned to a patient panel in accordance with the four-cut funding methodology: - (i) Patients whose encounters are with a single provider are assigned to the patient panel of that provider; - (ii) Patients not assigned to a panel after step (a) are assigned to the patient panel of the provider with whom they have had the most encounters; - (iii) Patients still not assigned to a panel after steps (a) and (b) are assigned to the patient panel of the provider who completed the last physical exam on that patient; and - (iv) Remaining patients are assigned to the patient panel of the provider with the last recorded encounter for that patient. - Formal Enrolment includes an acknowledgement by the patient and the physician of an ongoing relationship which includes: - (i) The patient's commitment to seek primary care services from the physician and the PCN. - (ii) The physicians'/core providers' and the PCN's commitment to provide primary care services to the patient.
+They can initiate and maintain enrolments by providing services. - A patient is informally enrolled with a PCN when they have had one or more encounters over the previous three-year period and has been assigned to a patient panel in accordance with the four-cut funding methodology: - (i) Patients whose encounters are with a single provider are assigned to the patient panel of that provider; - (ii) Patients not assigned to a panel after step (a) are assigned to the patient panel of the provider with whom they have had the most encounters; - (iii) Patients still not assigned to a panel after steps (a) and (b) are assigned to the patient panel of the provider who completed the last physical exam on that patient; and - (iv) Remaining patients are assigned to the patient panel of the provider with the last recorded encounter for that patient. - Formal Enrolment includes an acknowledgement by the patient and the physician of an ongoing relationship which includes: - (i) The patient's commitment to seek primary care services from the physician and the PCN. - (ii) The physicians'/core providers' and the PCN's commitment to provide primary care services to the patient. - Patients should be fully informed of the services and programs provided by the PCN so they can make an informed choice and understand the mutual obligations associated with formal enrolment.